KudzaiMakufa/ocrscanner/README.md

 A web based application to get license number from raspberry pi and check for offense count and the owner of the car

-#Portal for system admins to clear paymenst by offender
+#Portal for system admins to clear payment by offender